 When you add to that the social pressures to fit in and a desire to have an identity, you create the perfect environment for stress, anxiety and depression.
 Which, when left untreated, can result in seriously risky behavior and choices for the teen.

 If you sense that a teen you love could be experiencing or at risk for mental illness, don’t stay silent.
 Encourage the parent to get the teen professional assistance through trained and licensed counselors, psychologists and psychiatrists.
-And if the family isn’t too keen on traditional pharmaceuticals, consider talking to a doctor about natural alternatives, such as CBD oil for anxiety and depression.
+And if the family isn’t too keen on traditional pharmaceuticals, consider talking to a doctor about natural alternatives.

 3. Help Teens Find Other Outlets

 Adolescents need other outlets for their energy and emotions that stave off excessive boredom and let them blow off some steam in a healthier way.
 Having a fun hobby or activity that excites them is going to help prevent troublesome behavior down the road.
 And if that activity involves other people, it’s even better because they won’t wind up running with the wrong crowd.